-NOTE: Undersized gas piping will result in ignition problems, slow drying, and can create a safety hazard.
+NOTE: Undersized gas piping will result in ignition problems and slow drying and can create a safety hazard.

 The dryer must be connected to the type of gas (natural or L.P.) indicated on the dryer data label.
-If this information does not agree with the type of gas available, contact the reseller who sold the dryer or contact the factory.
+If this information does not agree with the type of gas available, do not operate the dryer.
+Contact the dealer who sold the dryer or contact ADC.

 The gas input ratings shown on the dryer data label are for elevations up to 2,000 feet (609.6 meters), unless elevation requirements of over 2,000 feet (609.6 meters) were specified at the time the dryer order was placed with the factory.
-The adjustment for dryers in the field for elevations over 2,000 feet (609.6 meters) is made by changing the burner orifices.
-If this adjustment is necessary, contact the reseller who sold the dryer or contact the factory.
+The adjustment for dryers in the field for elevations over 2,000 feet (609.6 meters) are made by changing the burner orifices.
+If this adjustment is necessary, contact the dealer who sold you the dryer or contact ADC.